saucissonn/Brick/README.md

 You play Bob in a company which breaks bricks, with his boss named Boss, and a co worker, Chris who's funny.
 The story evolves throughout the game.

 N.B:
-The levels get hard from the level 5, think abt some strat to counter this complication, for exemple the shop.
+The levels get hard from the level 5, think abt some strat to counter this complication, for example the shop.